kizotheitguy/Azure-AKS-ApplicationGateway-WAF/README.md

 This documentation explains how you can configure your kubernetes cluster behind Application Gateway and Web Application Firewall on Azure Portal.

+You can also checkout the [YouTube video](https://www.youtube.com/watch?v=GkznBbNSq7U&t=316s) for visual explanation.

 You would have had an understanding of configuring a LoadBalancer, WAF, AppGateway and Provisioning Kubernetes cluster I will use the Azure Vote application which can be found on the Azure documentation website for AKS as the example which is pretty straight forward. https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app